Have your say about the WHT and WFU projects

 -

 Serious Breaches: These are not minor issues.
-The governing legislation says each breach could result in fines of $1 million (plus $10,000 a day until fixed).
+The Ministerial Conditions says each breach could result in fines of $1 million (plus $10,000 a day until fixed).

 -